arliber/fullstack-course/5. Javscript and jQuery/README.md

 ## Mini projects

+> Don't forget to add all of these to the `javascript` repository

 1 .
 Create a an app that changes the background color of the whole page to random one, when space bar is pressed.
 To generate a random color use this function:

 ```javascript